claudiooandre/football-api/README.md

   - pip3 install flask

-Created a template folder and added the homepage.html, athletes.html and login.html on it
+Created a template folder and added the homepage.html, season.html, league.html, team.html, athletes.html and login.html on it

-< next steps are coming :) >
+I did my sql database "football".
+See in attachment diagramer.mwb and football.sql.

 to do:
-- check the databases
+- the links to the database and the code are missing